+1.215.495.4935

 The Projection Boundary of EIM

 This working paper draws a precise boundary inside the Execution–Interaction–Memory framework: between the closed mathematical kernel, which the companion paper establishes, and the projection layer by which that kernel would register as observable readout.
-The question is narrow and structural — does the closed kernel contain, within it
+The question is narrow and structural — does the closed kernel contain, within its

 This working paper draws a precise boundary inside the Execution–Interaction–Memory framework: between the closed mathematical kernel, which the companion paper establishes, and the projection layer by which that kernel would register as observable readout.
 The question is narrow and structural — does the closed kernel contain, within itself, a canonical operation that turns its structure into a registered value? — and the paper's answer is a disciplined negative.